scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 If a trust reset is necessary, a new base TRC is announced in order to start a new and clean TRC update chain.
 The base number of this new TRC update chain SHOULD be the number following the serial number of the latest TRC that was produced by a non-compromised TRC update for this ISD.

-The following example illustrates how to specify the ID of the TRCs in an TRC update chain for *ISD 15*.
+The following example illustrates how to specify the ID of the TRCs in a TRC update chain for *ISD 15*.
 The IDs are given in a human-readable notation, where Bxx is the base number, and Sxx the serial number.

 | Update      | TRC ID              | Remarks                                          |
 |-------------+---------------------+--------------------------------------------------|